-If a Block - Delete tag that is not configured with Allow Override is applied to a domain name, it cannot be deleted.
-The domain name can, however, be manually deleted by Registry and system-level users if the associated Block - Delete tag has been configured with the Allow Override setting.
-For more information, see "Delete Domains" on page 44.
+If a Block - Delete tag that is configured with the Block - Full setting is applied to a domain name, it cannot be deleted.
+The domain name can, however, be manually deleted by Registry and system-level users if the associated Block - Delete tag has been configured with the Block - Approval setting.
+For more information, see "Delete Domains" on page 45.